 Nonetheless, the synthetic leather bag is nothing special.
 An undetachable (irreplaceable) coiled cable (10 feet) won’t satisfy all users.
 In the end, if these headphones are popular with the average consumer, this can be explained by the fact that the Sony MDR-7506 specs make them perform significantly better than a lot of headphone models costing almost twice as much.

 “Even though these headphones are almost as qualitative as their main competitors, they come at a much less elevated price.
 This is what makes them so valuable.”

-As an example, compared to the 2 headphones listed below, the MDR-7506’s stereo imaging is nearly as broad, provides a very similar comfort level and offers an almost identical noise isolation from external noise.
-Additionally, vocals may sound even more immediate to some, making these headphones overall leaner.
-However, even though these headphones are almost as qualitative as their main competitors, they come at a much less elevated price.
-This is what makes them so valuable.
+As an example, compared to the 2 headphones listed below, the Sony MDR-7506’s stereo imaging is as broad, provides a very similar comfort level and offers an almost identical noise isolation from the external cacophony.

-Equally impressive, the M50x offers what advanced music producers want; great build quality and balanced sound.
+Equally impressive, the M50x offers what music producers need: great build quality and balanced sound.
 The tonal balance is accurate and the stereo imaging is fairly spacious.
-Furthermore, the ATH-M50x sounds clear while offering detailed bass, midrange, and treble frequencies.
-With 38 ohms of impedance, this Audio Technica has a lower impedance than the the Sony MDR-7506, meaning it is more easy to drive them without an amplifier.
+Furthermore, the ATH-M50x sounds clear while offering detailed bass, midrange, and crisp treble frequencies.
+With 38 ohms of impedance, this Audio-Technica has a lower impedance than the Sony MDR-7506, meaning it is easier to drive them without an amplifier.